yogeshkumarpilli/TweetSentimentAnalysis-with-DeepLearning/README.md

 ### Task Performed:

-* Started with the basic Multi layer Perceptron and Advanced towards the Transformes
+* Started with the basic Multi layer Perceptron
+* Applied State of the Art Models as Transformers
+* Understanding and classify the user sentiments
 #### Models Learned

 * MLP